Answer: they each created the whole thing. On their own. It

 everything could not be true, principally for three reasons:

-Those claims will be examined in depth on this page.
+Those claims will now be examined in depth.

 Kirby arrived in late 1958, but the FF did not arrive until early